victorfiz/victorfiz.github.io/_posts/2025-02-02-subquadratic-memory-in-transformers.md

 \mathbf{o_t} = \mathbf{S_{t}}\mathbf{q_t} \in \mathbb{R}^{d}
 $$

 Essentially, we have compressed our KV-cache into a finite $d \times d$ hidden state by taking the outer product, $\mathbf{v_t}\mathbf{k_t}^T$.
 You can now see how linear attention is an RNN over the sequence.
 Softmax attention, on the other hand, runs a unique RNN for each token in the sequence, with each key-value pair acting as a separate hidden state.
 You can therefore guess which is more expressive.
+You may have also noticed that

 Now might be a good time to re-state an implicit feature of using keys and values in sequence modelling.
 Each token representation already encodes context from everything that came before it, so in that sense we have built an associative memory: querying a token's key returns a value reflecting the "associated" representations.
 This is essentially how associative memory works in humans: a "cue" retrieves a "response" with related representations.